saty-zynka/zynka-csms/manager/api/API.md

 <!-- Generator: Widdershins v4.0.1 -->

-<h1 id="zynka-csms">MaEVe CSMS v0.0.0</h1>
+<h1 id="zynka-csms">Zynka CSMS v0.0.0</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-Internal API to interact with the MaEVe CSMS, external clients should use OCPI.
+Internal API to interact with the Zynka CSMS, external clients should use OCPI.

 Base URLs:

 * <a href="http://localhost:9410/api/v0">http://localhost:9410/api/v0</a>

-Email: <a href="mailto:maeve-team@thoughtworks.com">MaEVe team</a>
  License: Apache 2.0

 <h1 id="zynka-csms-default">Default</h1>